adridiazvic/adridiazvic/README.md

 🎓 Junior Mobile Developer | Higher Technician in Multiplatform App Development.
 📱 Passionate about creating mobile apps using **Flutter** and **Android**.
-🚀 Always learning and building — this is just the beginning.
+🚀 Always learning and building.

 ---